-Ties with Germany’s neighbour Austria are based not only on a shared language and culture, but also on a centuries-long and richly interwoven history that has seen its share of both high and low points.
+Ties with Germany’s southern neighbour Austria are based not only on shared language and culture but also on a centuries-long shared history.
 The Holy Roman Empire of the German Nation encompassed both Austrians and Germans and for several centuries the Holy Roman Emperors came from the House of Habsburg.

 German cultural and academic exchange with Austria is probably more intense and wide-ranging than with any other country.
 Many German conductors, orchestras, musicians, singers, directors, artistic directors and actors work in Austria, and the same applies to Austrians in Germany.
 Vacancies for academic positions are often advertised across the border.
 Numerous German-Austrian film and TV co‑productions, some of which have won awards, testify to the excellent cooperation in this area, too.

 The two countries’ media markets are closely linked, as is illustrated by the fact that German publishing houses hold shares in Austrian media companies, co‑productions in radio, television and film abound, and the countries cooperate on the TV channels 3Sat and Arte.
 Owing to extensive media coverage of the partner country, there is much common ground and overlapping in public debate on political, economic, cultural and social issues.